 What We Do

-- Hear from and have a Q&A with Head Coach Danny Rocco.
+- Hear from and have a Q&A with a member of the coaching staff.

-- Present the previous games BHTC Offensive, Defensive and Special Teams MVP awards.
+- Present the previous games BHTC Offensive, Defensive and Special Teams MVP awards after each win.

-- Weekly our guest speakers included one of the teams Assistant Coaches and occasionally former Blue Hen players or other special guests.
+- Weekly, our speakers include one of the teams’ Assistant Coaches and occasionally former Blue Hen players or other special guests.

-Senior Banquet – Annually, club members, parents, fans and the football and athletic department staffs gather at the Blue Hen Touchdown Club Senior Banquet to honors the hard work and commitment our Blue Hens make during their careers at the University of Delaware.
-Also honored that evening are the Senior interns, equipment managers and trainers that play a vital role in the football programs success.
+Senior Banquet – Annually, club members, parents, fans and the football and athletic department staffs gather at the Blue Hen Touchdown Club Senior Banquet to honor the hard work and commitment our Blue Hens make during their careers at the University of Delaware.
+Also honored that evening are the Senior Interns.

 Road Trips – Many of our club members support our Blue Hens when they play away from Delaware Stadium and the Blue Hen Touchdown Club organizes travel to many Blue Hen road games.

-- BHTC Bus Trips – Leaving from and returning to Newark on game-day, but some may include a overnight stay.
+- BHTC Bus Trips – Leaving from and returning to Newark on game-day, but some may include an overnight stay.

 Board of Directors